 Don’t delay going to the post office.
 Instead, submit applications at least one week before the deadline.
 Most scholarship committees provide sufficient time for submissions and won’t consider applications that come in a few days late.

 Practical Ways to Pay for Your Public Health Degree

 Education is an invaluable tool in the public health sector.
 However, it comes at a price.
 Many are familiar with the usual scholarships, grants and loans, but there are other ways in which people who want to study in public health can fund their degree that don’t include going further into debt.
 There is no one clear option to pay for school.
 However, starting early and creating a plan with goals and deadlines is one way to put potential students ahead of the curve.

-Being proactive by saving early on can be an incredible boon to the pocketbook.
+Being proactive by saving early on can be an incredible advantage to the pocketbook.
 It’s never too late to start, but it is especially helpful if there is plenty of time before the start of a university program.
 A 529 plan is one way to save if time is not a factor, but any savings will make affording a college degree that much easier.

 A full-time degree program isn’t for everyone.
 Beyond the traditional degree programs (master’s, bachelor’s and associate degrees), which vary in length and intensity, there are professional certifications that can set public health workers apart without the price tag of a degree program.
-Here are a couple of options for professional certifications:
+Here are a couple of options for professional certifications.

 Some companies offer programs that subsidize the education of their employees.
 For potential students who are already working in the field, it may pay off to explore existing opportunities within the workplace.
 Many state-run health programs such as Texas Health and Human Services offer employee benefits for tuition.